edmondthui/compound/README.md

 ![Compound Graphs](https://i.imgur.com/2EzG54X.gif)

 When clicking on the match fund button a graph using D3.js is rendered with the fund's current price from the last 4 months.
 There is a smooth scroll button that will scroll down to two additional D3.js graphs.
 The top graph is a compound interest graph showing you how much you will have if you follow a strict budget and invest your income.
 The bottom graph is a automatically generated budgeted that suggests how much you should spend on each category.
-There are animations for all the graphs that listen for either a scroll up or down to render the graph line.
+There is a listener on scroll that animates all the graph lines when scrolling either up or down.

 ## Wireframes
 ### Homepage